TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 	Field report

-	When Robert Lemke and other Coredevelopers suggested to make the development for FLOW3 test driven, I was sceptic.
+	When Robert Lemke and other Core Developers suggested to make the development for FLOW3 test driven, I was skeptic.
 Test-Driven Development sounded like a nice concept, but I did not know how to test a framework this size reasonable.
 Also in the internet there were often only very simple academic examples to find.
 	Until this time I had only a theoretical overview over TDD.
 	Even when I started to test, when the Fluid development started.
-The first test were not Unit- but Integrationtests.
+The first test were not Unit- but Integration tests.
 This means they tested Fluid in the view of a user:
 	There were not parsed little Template-Snippets and compared with the expectations.
 The first tests took there time - it felt strange to test things, which were not implemented at this time.
-But after the first test was written and this test run through succesfully, I was able to make the following development cycles extremly fast.
+But after the first test was written and this test run through successfully, I was able to make the following development cycles extremely fast.
 Because of Test-Driven Development I was able during a train ride to totally reconstruct the core of Fluid.
 Without tests, it seriously would have took me days until all would have worked at the end.
 	Especially the feedback I got at once, I really appreciate.
 You click on a